Skip to content

 3. Collect — The agent uses get_locators to capture element locators and Playwright code

-4. Enrich — The agent replaces DRAFT steps with ACTION statements (intent: + js: or action:)
+4. Enrich — The agent replaces DRAFT steps with ACTION statements (intent: + action:/locator:)

 5. Result — Tests run 10x faster with deterministic replay